wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-integration/includes/4-model-driven-charts.md

 - **id** - Visualization identifier of the chart.
 You can get this parameter by exporting the chart.

-- **viewid** - Table view identifier when it is opened in the model-driven view editor.
+- **viewid** - Table view identifier when it's opened in the model-driven view editor.
 If it's not specified, the default view will be used.

-Showing a model-driven chart in Power Apps portals doesn't require additional configuration.
+Showing a model-driven chart in Power Apps portals doesn't require more configuration.
 Only system charts and system views are supported in configuration.

 - To obtain the `chart id`, export the chart definition from a model-driven app and then look for `visualizationid` in the exported chart file.
 - To obtain the `viewid`, start customizing the view and then copy the view ID from the URL.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Avkv]

 To allow users to view the chart, ensure that the appropriate **Table Permission** records are created and assigned to applicable web roles to allow read data from the target table.
-If permission is not granted, the user will see an access denied message.
+If permission isn't granted, the user will see an access denied message.

 > [!NOTE]
 > Different users might see different resulting charts based on their specific table permissions.